lmucs/cher-ami/go/api.md

 ## Signup [/users]
 ### Signup/create a new user [POST]
 Create a user given only a handle, name, email, and password.
-The service will create an initial status, reputation, and default circles, as well as record the creation datetime.
+The service will create an initial status, reputation, and default circles, as well as record the creation timestamp.
 All other profile information is set in a different operation.
 + Request

         {